 Unaware of the expertise required to properly set fire to the prairie without accidently destroying human life, or inadvertently killing game animals, and ignorant of the long history of Indian agriculture within the Upper Missouri Country, Kurz then rather dismissively remarked that setting fire to the grassland, “constitutes the Indians’ total cultivation of the land they are accustomed to wander.”
-With this statement, Kurz implied that the Indians did little to manage their land – a common belief among Europeans and European-Americans at the time.
-His conclusion could not have been further from the truth.
-The super abundance of bison and other wildlife across the Upper Missouri Country during the first half of the nineteenth century offers irrefutable proof that the Indians properly managed the land for not only their own benefit but for the overall health of the entire ecosystem.
+With this statement, Kurz implied that the Indians did little to manage their land – a common misperception among Europeans and European-Americans at the time – and unfortunately still believed by far too many today.
+But Kurz’s conclusion could not have been further from the truth.
+The super abundance of bison and other wildlife across the Upper Missouri Country during the first half of the nineteenth century offers irrefutable proof that the Indians managed the land for not only their own benefit but for the overall health of the entire ecosystem.

 If the Indians carried out the second annual burn too late in the season, or winter conditions came too soon after a burn and halted the emergence of fresh forage, the results could be disastrous for the region’s grazers.
-They would go into the winter months thinner, weaker, and more vulnerable to predation and the cold.
+Bison, elk, deer, and pronghorn would go into the winter months thinner, weaker, and more vulnerable to predation and the cold.

 Between 1834 and 1839, fur trader Francis A. Chardon kept a diary while stationed at Fort Clark.
 Over the course of those five years, Chardon repeatedly noted the presence of large fires and smoke in the vicinity of the fort in the months of August and September.
 For example, On August 30, 1834, he wrote, “Strong South Wind – Weather smok’y.”
 Three days later, he observed, “Weather continues very smokey.”
 On September 12, nearly two weeks since the first observation of heavy smoke around Fort Clark, he stated, “The weather continues smokey.”